ahijit-banerjee/EffectsOfSurfaceFinish/README.md

 # EffectsOfSurfaceFinish
-Understanding the effects of surface finish on the drag experienced by a streamlined body
+Understanding the effects of surface finish on the drag experienced by a streamlined bodies.
+The project was done as a part of MECH 305 at The Univeristy of British Columbia, Vancouver.
+It was a team project and the other contributers were Aisyah Mohamed Lupi, Anmol Bhatia, Audrey Alianto, John Matheson and Raymond Cardinal.